All Episodes

 Long way from when you described them as a JV team.

-I've said that regionally there were a whole series of organizations that were focused primarily locally, weren't focused on the homeland.
+I've said that regionally, there were a whole series of organizations that were focused primarily locally, weren't focused on the homeland.

 ISIL has not had a major successful offensive operation in either Syria or Iraq in a full year.

-This is John the Gillan filled in for Sean Hannity on the Hannity Radio Show, and I'm sorry I made you listen to that guy's voice for so long, but I felt it was important for you to reflect on the incompetency of this administration that's going to be leaving.
+And I'm sorry I made you listen to that guy's voice for so long, but I felt it was important for you to reflect on the incompetency of this administration that's going to be leaving.

-Uh and you can compare and contrast that with what is coming into this uh is going to be the next administration, Donald Trump, and um man, I really really hope that General Mattis is the uh the Secretary of Defense.
+And you can compare and contrast that with what is coming into this is going to be the next administration, Donald Trump.

-That's that's the one pick that I'm behind one hundred percent.
+That's the one pick that I'm behind 100%.

 And I want to keep that focus.

-I want r everybody to realize that.
+I want everybody to realize that.

 But I also want Mr. Trump to realize that as well.